friendly-bits/geoblocker-bash/README.md

 - ipset (install it with 'apt install ipset' or similar)
 - jq - Json processor (install it with 'apt install jq' or similar)

+**NOTES**:

 All scripts accept the -d argument for debug (in case troubleshooting is needed).

 The run, fetch and apply scripts write to syslog in case critical errors occur.
 The run script also writes a syslog line upon success.

 **Note** that the install script creates cron jobs that **will be run as root**.
 Make appropriate security arrangements to prevent it from getting modified by unauthorized third parties.

+I will be interested to hear your feedback, for example whether it works or doesn't work on your system (please specify which), or if you find a bug, or would like to suggest code improvements.
+You can use the "Issues" tab for that.